Empeltre: Agronomic characteristics

 The term empeltre is related to the Catalan word empelt or the Aragonese impelte, which means "graft".
 This is due to the fact that this type of olive tree has a very low rooting capacity, which forces the graft to be derived as a form of reproduction.

 The olive trees of the Empeltre variety have a large wingspan as well as bright dark green leaves and early maturing black olives.
 They have a long form, asymmetrical and slightly pumped by the back.
 They have an average volume of 2.7 grams with a pulp / bone ratio of 5:3 and a yield of 18.3%.
 The empeltre variety provides a yellow-colored smooth oil that is sweet and aromatic with no bitterness.

 Synonyms

-Aceite (De), also Castellana, Cornicabra, Lechin de Granada, Picual, Aragones, Aragonesa, Aragonesa de Tortosa, Comùn, Farga, Fina, Injerto, Llei, Macho, Mallorquina in the Majorca area only., Navarro, Negra, Negral, Negral de Calatayud, Negral Fino, Negrala, Negreta, Salseña, Terra Alta, Tordero, Verdiel, and Zaragozana.
+Aceite (De), also Castellana, Cornicabra, Lechin de Granada, Picual, Aragones, Aragonesa, Aragonesa de Tortosa, Comùn, Farga, Fina, Injerto, Llei, Macho, Mallorquina in the Mallorca area only, Navarro, Negra, Negral, Negral de Calatayud, Negral Fino, Negrala, Negreta, Salseña, Terra Alta, Tordero, Verdiel, and Zaragozana.
 Related: Callosina, Morisca, Cornezuelo de Jaén, Cornicabra de Baza, Cornicabra de Jerez de los Caballeros, and Cornicabra de Mérida.